Section Image

 Neighborhood parks and recreation along the Susquehanna River

-Susquehanna Township oversees several park and recreation amenities throughout the community.
+Susquehanna Township oversees several parks and recreational amenities throughout the community.
 On the banks of the Susquehanna River is the Fort Hunter Mansion and Park, a historic estate with recreational facilities open to the public, like playgrounds, walking paths and a boat launch.
 People can also tour Fort Hunter’s 18th-century buildings and rent the park’s barn or pavilion for private events.
-Christian McNaughton Memorial Park features open, grassy fields and athletic facilities for baseball and soccer.
+Christian McNaughton Memorial Park features open fields and athletic facilities for baseball and soccer.
 Wildwood Park encompasses 22 acres of wetlands, a 90-acre lake and the Benjamin Olewine III Nature Center, where visitors can view wildlife exhibits.
 Veterans Park covers 25 acres of land and has various sports amenities, including tennis and pickleball courts, lighted ball fields and a 9-table picnic pavilion.
 Most township residents are within walking distance of at least one of many smaller neighborhood parks scattered across the community’s residential areas.

 Retail hubs offer clothing, casual dining and groceries